Jakub Vojta (ice hockey)

 Jakub Vojta (born February 8, 1987) is a Czech former professional ice hockey defenceman.
 He played in the Slovak Extraliga and the Czech Extraliga.

+Career

 Vojta was selected by the Carolina Hurricanes in the 4th round (94th overall) of the 2005 NHL Entry Draft.

-Vojta made his Slovak Extraliga debut playing with HK Nitra during the 2007–08 Slovak Extraliga season.
+He made his Slovak Extraliga debut with HK Nitra during the 2007–08 Slovak Extraliga season.

-In the year 2007 Jakub Vojta played in the IIHF World U20 Championship for the Czech Rep. U-20 Team.
-The team made it to the quarter-final where they met Sweden and lost 1–5 against Sweden.
-However, due to a knee injury from the 2011/2012 season that has healed, Vojta was not under contract in that season.
+Vojta played for the Czech Republic in the 2007 World Junior Ice Hockey Championships.
+The team made it to the quarter-final where they met Sweden, losing 1–5.
+Due to a knee injury from the 2011–2012 season, Vojta was not under contract in that season.